Jett Duffey: Texas Tech

+On May 13, 2015, it was announced that Duffey committed to playing college football at Texas Tech.

 2016

 Duffey was redshirted his first year at Texas Tech and did not play.

 2017

 Duffey was suspended from the team and university for spring and summer terms.
 Chris Cook, a spokesperson for Texas Tech, stated the suspension was imposed by the university and not the team.
 It was later revealed in April that Duffey was found responsible for two counts of sexual misconduct, violating Title IX policies.
 A grand jury found that there was not sufficient cause for a criminal prosecution.
 Duffey's suspension ended in August and he returned to the university and team.

 Duffey only played one game in 2017, appearing late in the season opener against Eastern Washington.
 Duffey finished 2/2 for 16 yards along with 4 rushing attempts for 6 yards in the 56–10 victory.

 2018

 Duffey entered the 2018 season in a competition for the starting quarterback position against junior McLane Carter and freshman Alan Bowman.
 Carter would start in the season opener against Ole Miss but suffered a high ankle sprain in the 2nd quarter and was replaced by Bowman.
 Duffey played his first game of the season next week at home against Lamar in relief of Bowman, with Texas Tech up 42–0.
 He would finish 7/9 for 93 yards and an interception and led the team in rushing with 81 yards and a touchdown.
 On September 29 against West Virginia, Bowman suffered a partially collapsed lung late in the 2nd quarter with Duffey replacing him.
 The Red Raiders trailed 35–10 when Duffey entered the game and he led a comeback attempt, but threw a costly pick six in the 4th quarter with Texas Tech losing 34–42.
 Duffey would start the next game, against TCU, with Bowman still out due to injury.
 He would finish 13/24, for 190 yards, a touchdown, and an interception along with 83 yards rushing and a rushing touchdown in the 17–14 victory.
 Duffey's next start would be on November 10 against Texas.
 Duffey finished 37/47 for a career high 444 yards with 4 touchdowns, but also threw an interception and fumbled the ball twice in the 34–41 loss.
 Duffey would struggle the following week against Kansas State, finishing 19/27 for 150 yards with an interception.
 Duffey would finish the 2018 season as the team's leading rusher, rushing for 369 yards with 4 touchdowns.